cswinter/codecraft-tutorial/README.md

 ### `TheGameMaster`
 To configure and start the game, you use `TheGameMaster` object.
-`TheGameMaster` has methods `runLevel1`, `runLevel2`, and `runLevel3` which take as an argument the `DroneController` for your mothership and start the corresponding level.
+`TheGameMaster` has methods `runLevel1`, `runLevel2`, ..., `runLevel7` which take as an argument the `DroneController` for your mothership and start the corresponding level.
 There is also a `runGame` method which allows you to start a game with two custom `DroneController`s.
 The game automatically records replays of all games in the folder `~/.codecraft/replays`.
 You can run the last recorded replay using `runLastReplay` and run the replay with a specific filename using `runReplay`.